East or West? 5 Factors to Weigh in Planning a Caribbean Cruise

 In either case, a bigger ship with more activities on board might be the best bet.

 Of course, if you’ve experienced busy places like St. Thomas in the U.S. Virgin Islands or Philipsburg on Sint Maarten on eastern routes, you may decide when you land there that you’d rather stay on board ship.
 These ports have developed dock complexes that can handle four or more mega ships a day, which means there can be more than 10,000 cruise passengers in town at the same time.
-That leads to shoulder to shoulder pedestrian traffic on shopping streets and tie-ups on the roads to get to beaches that are packed with fellow cruisers.
+That leads to shoulder-to-shoulder pedestrian traffic on shopping streets and tie-ups on the roads to get to beaches that are packed with fellow cruisers.

-3) What’s the Forecast?
+3) What’s the forecast?

 Bar on Celebrity Eclipse